openETCS/toolchain/ToolDescription/Template.md

 # Integration in the tool chain
 ## Currently distributed: Yes/No
+## Underlying technologies
+E.g. Framework, .NET vs. Java, etc.
+## Participators
+People or parties who have developed this and are currently driving the project including their affilliations
 ### If yes, Under which licence?
 ### If no, or not under an OpenSource licence, are there plan to do it?
+### Licenses of underlying technologies

 ## Eclipse interface
 ## Other integration possibilities